 The Proteomics Facility provides services, self-service equipment, and collaborative research for the detection, characterization, and quantification of proteins and other biomolecules.
-The facility labs are located in MBB 1.420 (College of Natural Sciences) and PHR 5.220 (College of Pharmacy).
+The facility labs are located in MBB 1.420 (College of Natural Sciences).
 We are in the CNS Center for Biomedical Research Support and members of the UT System Proteomics Core Facility Network.

 Contact us by phone at 512-471-2895 or email to email@example.com